 Leeds Museums and Galleries have launched a Virtual Visit page with online exhibitions, podcasts, blog and activities to do from home.
-Have a look at ‘Fast x Slow Fashion’, exploring Shopping in Leeds 1720 – 2020.
-Craft Centre Leeds have also taken their latest exhibitions online and can be perused here.
-Art UK have launched a tool that anyone anywhere can use to create digital exhibitions from artworks on the site, including works from Leeds University Library Galleries.
+Have a look at their latest exhibitions including ‘Fast x Slow Fashion’, exploring Shopping in Leeds 1720 – 2020, Making Japan, Sounds of Our City and lots more.
+Join in with events and activities, there’s plenty for kids to enjoy too.

 Animal lovers are in for a treat with Temple Newsam Home Farm’s own Farmer Joe’s weekly videos.
 And virtually meet the animals at Tropical World, they have meerkats, monkeys, crocodiles, butterflies and so much more.
 Looking for something fun for the children?
 Tropical world’s brand new online escape room is a great home learning resource for for 8-11 year olds, full of fun and entertainment.